ImageMagick/Usage-Markdown/anim_opt/index.md

 >
 > On the other hand, IM also does not look at the resulting savings in the number of pixels that may result, beyond the frames that are directly involved.
 > That is, later frames sizes may also be smaller as a result of frame doubling, or the disposal method used.
-> This is especially true when the choice is whether to use 'previous image dispose' method, which can have substantial pixel count reductions later in a animation sequence, rather than immediately in the very next frame.
+> This is especially true when the choice is whether to use 'previous image dispose' method, which can have substantial pixel count reductions later in an animation sequence, rather than immediately in the very next frame.
 > A good choice here often requires human input.
 >
 > As such, I can make no guarantee that IM will produce the best optimization choices, for a specific animation.